 Which treatments and skin care can help with acne while pregnant?

-Remember that pregnancy acne is temporary and caused by increased androgens your body produces.
+Remember that pregnancy acne is temporary and caused by the increased androgens your body produces.
 Following a careful skincare routine or removing certain ingredients from your current regimen is crucial to managing pregnancy acne.
 It’s easy to start using ingredients that cause dryness or are too harsh, which can actually worsen irritation and breakouts as your skin produces even more oil to compensate.
 Safe and effective ingredients during pregnancy include azelaic acid, clindamycin, erythromycin, glycolic acid, benzoyl peroxide, and salicylic acid.
 HydraFacials and acne surgery, along with the right skincare routine, are also safe and effective for pregnancy-related acne, helping to clear dirt and debris from your pores.
 Navigating many over-the-counter and in-office cosmetic treatments can be overwhelming.
 Still, the key is to consult an experienced, board-certified dermatologist like Dr. Michele Green to develop a safe plan for you and your baby.

 What makes pregnancy acne worse?